MerrickMath/MerrickMath-datachallenge/challenge3.md

 * Next I would like to to examine the distribution for the ratio between views, and likes.
 * Next I would like you to estimate the probability of someone choosing a video as popular as the Globglogabgalab at random from the pool of all youtube videos.
 Is it likely to have a video this popular?

-You have **until the end of class on March 9** to complete this challenge.
+This challenge must be completed by the end of class on **March 9**.
+Results must be shown to Mr. Merrick in class to gain XP.